lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 A stake president counsels with the Area Presidency before one of these actions is taken.

+32.6.3.2

+#### Apostasy

 Issues of apostasy often have an impact beyond the boundaries of a ward or stake.
 They need to be addressed promptly to protect others.

 The bishop counsels with the stake president if he feels that a member’s action may constitute apostasy.
 The bishop or stake president may place informal membership restrictions on the member (see [32.8.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number53-p207#title_number53 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number53-p207#title_number53")).
 The stake president promptly counsels with the Area Presidency.
 However, only the stake president decides whether a membership council or other action is necessary.

-As used here, apostasy refers to a member engaging in any of the following:
+As used here, *apostasy* refers to a member engaging in any of the following:

 - Repeatedly acting in clear and deliberate public opposition to the Church, its doctrine, its policies, or its leaders
 - Persisting in teaching as Church doctrine what is not Church doctrine after being corrected by the bishop or stake president